All About the Professional Relationships

 There is no harm in seeking help from a senior colleague or someone who understands the topic better in such situations.
 Do not allow your ego to hold you back from approaching others for help and guidance.

-Asking for help or lending a hand to those who need it, breaks the ice and creates a much friendly environment for workers and nurtures the healthy relationship.
+Asking for help or lending a hand to those who need it, breaks the ice and creates a much friendly environment for workers, and nurtures a healthy relationship.

 An office with a well-oiled support system will have lesser blame games, passing the buck or conflicts.
 It gives an opportunity for teams to develop a good and healthy relationship with each other.